vilosource/taskra/README.md

 # Taskra

-Taskra is a command-line tool for managing Jira projects, issues, worklogs, and reports efficiently from your terminal.
-It aims to streamline your workflow by providing quick access to common Jira operations without leaving the command line.
+Taskra is a powerful command-line tool for managing Jira projects, issues, worklogs, and generating reports directly from your terminal.
+It streamlines your workflow by providing fast, scriptable access to Jira, saving you time and reducing context switching.

 ---